Significant-Gravitas/AutoGPT/README.md

 ### 🔄 Agent Protocol

-🔌 **Standardize to Maximize!** To maintain a uniform standard and ensure seamless compatibility, Auto-GPT employs the [agent protocol](https://github.com/AI-Engineers-Foundation/agent-protocol) from the AI Engineer Foundation.
+🔌 **Standardize to Maximize!** To maintain a uniform standard and ensure seamless compatibility, AutoGPT employs the [agent protocol](https://github.com/AI-Engineers-Foundation/agent-protocol) from the AI Engineer Foundation.
 This standardizes the communication pathways from your agent to the frontend and benchmark.

 ### 🤔 Questions?
 Problems?
 Suggestions?